BOAT, SWIM, CAMP, VACATION, VIEW MANCHAUG POND!

 Sutton State Forest/Purgatory Chasm is a unique natural landmark running for a quarter of a mile between granite walls rising as high as 70 feet.
 Hiking trails, visitor center with facilities and picnic tables make it a popular destination for picnickers and hikers alike.

-100 acres of gardens and horse pasture, forests and wetlands cascade from the roadside overlook of the Manchaug Pond Foundation’s preserved Beaton Farm offering a unique view-shed to the 380 acre Manchaug Pond.
+100 acres of gardens and horse pasture, forests and wetlands cascade from the roadside overlook of the Manchaug Pond Foundation’s preserved Waters Road property offering a unique view-shed to the 380 acre Manchaug Pond.

 When visiting, PLEASE, no climbing or sitting on the dry stone walls, no walking on the shed roof, nor entering the neighboring private driveways at the home, the private stables, or private gardens.
 Public parking is available just across the road at Waters Farm Living History Museum homestead, the red colonial house with white trim.

 No hunting, horseback riding, boating, vehicles, drone or remote control toy usage, or walking/hiking is permitted on the property in order to protect the extensive water resources in the watershed, ensure the public safety of the many visitors to neighboring Waters Farm as well as the many horses in residence at the private stable, and adhere to the policies and privacy of neighboring properties which must be crossed to gain access to the woodland areas of the Beaton Farm.
 Hikers are allow across the road on the neighboring Waters Farm property trails according to their rules and policies.
 Educational events and programs sponsored by the Manchaug Pond Foundation are scheduled and advertised in advance for public benefit.

 Of utmost importance is:

 - the preservation of our wild areas which are priority habitat for protected and endangered species.*

 - the safety of the horses in residence at the stable.

 - and the respect of the neighbors and the land-use policies of abutting property owners.